AntoneyNyaga/CLIENTPRO-CRM/README.md

 ## Contributing

 We welcome contributions from the community.
-To contribute to the SLAMS CRM project, follow these steps:
+To contribute to the CLIENTPRO CRM project, follow these steps:
 - Fork the repository
 - Create a new branch for your feature or bug fix
 - Write code and tests for your feature or bug fix